SoulPiercer/COSC-Notes/Bash Notes.md

 ### kill  / killall
     kill -9 {pid}
     killall ; kills all of a proccess
+### cut
+	cut -d: -f1         displays only portion of line before 1st instance of delimiter ``:'' cut -d: -f1-        " and any following strings up to the very next instance ``:'' cut -d: -f1- -s     " " but don’t print any lines not containing delimiter ``:'' cut -f3             displays only the 3rd field delimited by space cut -f2-4           displays only fields 2 through 4 delimited by space cut -c3-10          displays only the 3rd through 10th characters of each line
 ### awk
     awk -F: '{print $1}'         displays 1st field delimited by a ":" awk '{print $2}'             displays 2nd field, delimited automatically by space